- Startup Readiness: 5 Questions to Assess Whether You’re Prepared - March 22, 2010

 4. Do you have the funding or access to funding to keep your dream alive?

 Trust me, the few customers you know you can close are great, but can they keep your doors open for more than a few months?
 Can you survive 12-18 months if the current market conditions remain the same?
 What if they deteriorate?
 Failure to raise money is a very common reason small businesses fail.
 Many people don’t take the time to do a proper business plan.
 In some ways they are afraid of what they may find.
-Try and gain as much insight into this venture prior to quitting your job and investing your life savings.
+Try and gain as much insight into this venture when preparing for startup readiness prior to quitting your job and investing your life savings.

 5. Do you have a backup plan?